bms63/foofactors/README.md

 # foofactors
-Demo Package from R Packages from Hadley Wickham
+Demo Package from R Packages by Hadley Wickham